 I review books for Interzone, I curate the SF Mistressworks site, and I write my own fiction.
 I am represented by the John Jarrold Literary Agency.

-I’ve had short stories and poetry published in Postscripts, Jupiter, Alt Hist, and the original anthologies Catastrophia, Vivisepulture, The Monster Book for Girls, Where Are We Going? and The Maginot Line.
-In 2012, I edited the original anthology Rocket Science for Mutation Books.
-I am the founder and owner of Whippleshield Books, through which I have published my Apollo Quartet.
-The first book of the quartet, Adrift on the Sea of Rains, was published in April 2012.
-It has been nominated for the BSFA Award.
-The second book, The Eye With Which The Universe Beholds Itself, was published in January 2013.
+I’ve had short stories and poetry published in Postscripts, Jupiter, Alt Hist, The Future Fire and the original anthologies Catastrophia, Vivisepulture, The Monster Book for Girls, Where Are We Going?, The Maginot Line and Because of What Happened.
+In 2012, I edited the original anthology Rocket Science for Mutation Books, and in 2015 the original anthology Aphrodite Terra for Whippleshield Books.

 This is my blog.